Roof Covering

 Ilford Galerie Smooth Cotton Rag 310 gsm

 The cracked canvas roof covering of a wooden twelve-wheeled carriage, the waterproofing seal long broken.
-Canvas over timber framing was the standard method before sealed steel bodywork became common on the NSW fleet.
+The canvas was the carriage's waterproofing, designed to shield passengers from the weather.
 The Eveleigh Paint Shop finished this type of rolling stock from 1887.

 Edition